JakubZdunczuk/Car-Rental/README.md

  Website application for car rental company.
  Unlogged, you can check what cars are in database, read some info on "about" and "contact" tabs.
 Of course you can also register.
  As a logged user you can rent cars for few days or months, check rent history, end active rental or change password.
-As an admin, you can add some new cars to database, change price or promotion status for existing ones, check if some user send you a message, delete user or also change password
+ As an admin, you can add some new cars to database, change price or promotion status for existing ones, check if some user send you a message, delete user or also change password.

 ## How to Initiate